syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Create-Word-document-in-MAUI.md

 # Create Word document in .NET MAUI

-Syncfusion&reg; Essential DocIO is a [.NET MAUI Word library](https://www.syncfusion.com/document-processing/word-framework/maui/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion&reg; Essential&reg; DocIO is a [.NET MAUI Word library](https://www.syncfusion.com/document-processing/word-framework/maui/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **create a Word document in .NET MAUI**.

 **Prerequisites:**
 To create .NET Multi-platform App UI (.NET MAUI) apps, you need the latest versions of Visual Studio 2022 and .NET 6.
 For more details, refer [here](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-7.0&tabs=vswin).